 It's hard to top Barcelona, Spain's most cosmopolitan and fun city.
 I love the place, but I'm not alone.
-Every year, ten million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.
+Every year, nearly 10 million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.

 For almost a thousand years, Benedictine monks have lived atop Montserrat — the "serrated mountain" — which dramatically rockets up from the valley floor northwest of Barcelona.
-Poets claim that the mountain was carved by little angels with golden saws.
-Geologists blame nature at work.
-Either way, with its unique rock formations and dramatic cliff-clinging monastery, this is an inviting excursion for pilgrims with (or without) hiking boots.
+Poets claim that the mountain was carved by little angels with golden saws; geologists blame nature at work.
+Either way, with its unique rock formations and dramatic cliff-clinging monastery, Montserrat is an inviting excursion for pilgrims with (or without) hiking boots.
 A one-hour train ride from Barcelona links up with a rack railway or a cable car to get you to the lofty site.
 Serious pilgrims walk up.

 For hikers and nature lovers, a funicular climbs nearly a thousand feet above the monastery.
-Up top, the air is fresh and the views are spectacular, sweeping (on the clearest days) from the Mediterranean to the Pyrenees.
+Up top, the air is fresh and the views are spectacular, sweeping — on the clearest days — from the Mediterranean to the Pyrenees.
 From the trailhead here, well-signposted hikes radiate out.
-The most popular one is mostly downhill back to the monastery.
 Hiking along the peaceful trail makes me want to turn cartwheels.

-Much of the art in the building (a former theater) is movable and coin-operated, so have a few euro coins in your pockets when you go.
-You know how you can never get a cab when it's raining?
-Pop a coin into Dali's personal 1941 Cadillac, and it rains inside the car.
+Much of the art in the building (a former theater) is movable and coin-operated, so be sure show up with a few euro coins in your pocket.
+You know the old saw about how you can never get a cab when it's raining?
+Pop a coin into Dalí's personal 1941 Cadillac, and it rains inside the car.

-If you simply want to kick back without an agenda, go to welcoming Sitges, which has frequent 30-minute train service from Barcelona.
-With a much slower pulse than Barcelona, this resort town southwest of the city is a perfect break from sightseeing.
+If you simply want to kick back without an agenda, take the frequent 30-minute train service from Barcelona to welcoming Sitges.
+With a much slower pulse than Barcelona, this resort town southwest of the big city is a perfect break from sightseeing.
 Sitges has jet-set status, but it's hung on to its Old World charm while managing to be both family- and gay-friendly.

 There are Modernista-style mansions here and a few worthy little museums, but I recommend just poking around the old town's whitewashed streets, crammed with cafés and boutiques.
 Then head for the water to soak up the sun, sea, and sand.